Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Simulations

 When sampling the $(T_0, \gamma)$ space, new mock spectra are produced for each parameter combination with the new (rescaled) temperatures and the original densities and line-of-sight peculiar velocities along the same set of skewers.

 An example skewer is shown in \autoref{fig:example-skewer} for three different TDRs.
 Since the temperature rescaling is a function of $\rho_\text{b}/\bar{\rho}_\text{b}$ through $\gamma$, characteristic differences in skewer temperatures and {\lya} transmission between cases with varying $\gamma$ are visible.
-In this work, we sample a grid of 11$\times11$ $(T_0,\gamma$) combinations as shown in \autoref{fig:orthogrid_space} -- for each of which we have the same set of $10^5$ skewers -- for training and testing our deep learning machinery.
+Changes in $T_0$ result in a homogeneous broadening of the absorption lines, whereas changes in $\gamma$ (for $\gamma>1$)\footnote{$\gamma = 1$ would mean the diffuse IGM is roughly isothermal and $\gamma < 1$ would lead to an ``inverted TDR,'' where underdensities are hotter than overdensities, as proposed e.g. by \cite{Bolton_FPDF_2008MNRAS.386.1131B}. }, depending on the underlying overdensity being probed, result in larger or smaller broadening (i.e., generally, the shallower lines are broadened less than the deeper ones).
+We expect our convolutional architecture to be able to pick up such features in order to discriminate between thermal models.
+In this work, we sample a grid of 11$\times11$ $(T_0,\gamma$) combinations as shown in \autoref{fig:orthogrid_space} -- for each of which we have the same set of $10^5$ physical skewers -- for training and testing our deep learning machinery.
 This grid is oriented in a coordinate system that captures the well-known degeneracy direction in the $(T_0,\gamma)$ space as identified in many TPS analyses (e.g. \citealt{Walther_IGM_2019ApJ...872...13W}) and is motivated by the heuristic argument that it is easiest to train a neural network for inference with an underlying parametrization that captures the most characteristic variations in the data.
 The exact sampling strategy is further described in Appendix~\ref{app:orthogrid}.
-We use the grey-shaded region in that figure as our prior range of parameters having a uniform prior distribution in all our further analyses.
+We use the grey-shaded region in \autoref{fig:orthogrid_space} as our prior range of parameters having a uniform prior distribution in all our further analyses.